PhilNel/knowledge-boardgame-assistant/games/nemesis/game-flow/player-goals.md

    [1] Hibernate their Character in the Hibernatorium with the ship still functioning and jumping to Earth.
    [2] use one of the Escape Pods to evacuate the ship.

-**Important**: Some Objective cards may ask a Character to change the ship’s destination – for instance, the ship must be redirected to Mars instead of going back to Earth.
+**Important**: Some Objective cards may ask a Character to change the ship's destination – for instance, the ship must be redirected to Mars instead of going back to Earth.